How Much Do Solar Panels Cost in Alabama? (2023 Savings Guide)

 Yes, there are several incentive programs available to homeowners in Alabama that can help save money while going solar.
 While the state doesn’t have much in the way of dedicated solar benefit programs strictly for Alabamans, there are programs available locally and nationwide that can bring down your effective costs by thousands of dollars.

-The average cost of a complete solar array in the state of Alabama is about $28,175, which is a few thousand dollars more expensive than the national average.
-This is largely due to larger-than-normal systems required in this Southern state.
+The average cost of a complete solar array in the state of Alabama is about $42,780 without any incentives, which is around $12,000 higher than homeowners pay in other states.
+This is mostly due to larger-than-normal systems required in this Southern state.
 But thanks to incentive programs, that won’t represent your true cost.
-The perks that are available can make converting to solar a better financial decision.
+The perks that are available can make converting to solar a better financial decision and ultimately lead to an average net savings of around $30,270 after your panels pay for themselves.

 Regional Service